Hobafizo/Dishes-Recipes/README.md

 - Fried rice with eggs, sides of choice
 - A classic Egyptian white rice, meat and veggie
 - Basmati rice with any type of grills, steak, or chicken
+- Rice with lattice and Dawood Basha's kofta

 ## Other Dishes
 - Puff pastry with meat or chicken liver